Updated: 19th September, 2024

 Non-magnetic filters are designed to capture non-metallic debris that builds up in the heating system.
 This might include rust, scale, and other particles that can accumulate over time.
 These filters are usually installed in conjunction with magnetic filters, offering a comprehensive solution to keep the heating system clean.
 Non-magnetic filters, while not as common as magnetic filters, are equally important for ensuring a smooth and efficient operation of the boiler.

-Cleaning a boiler filter is important to keep your heating system effective.
+Cleaning your boiler filter is important to keep your heating system effective.
 Follow these steps to ensure your filter is functioning well:

 Before starting, make sure the boiler is off.
 This ensures safety while performing the cleaning.